 Raised in Chicago, IL by a proud Hispanic family, Sophia's earliest musical influences were the songs, rhythms, and dances of bachata, merengue, and salsa.
 Her studies in vocal performance were at the Eastman School of Music and Bard College Conservatory, where she developed a particular fluency in art song and contemporary repertoire.
 Along with her musical passions, Sophia is also an animal rights advocate and enjoys learning ways to do less harm to our fellow beings.
 She enjoys traveling the world and trying things slightly outside of her comfort zone and hopes to one day live in Spain.
 Sophia definitely uses humor as a coping mechanism and enjoys making other people laugh.
 She's also very proud to announce that, only recently, she discovered how to manage and style her naturally curly hair.
 She currently lives in Cologne, Germany with her amazing partner, composer Andrew Haig, and their dog, Gunnar.

 During the 2018/19 season, Sophia is excited to debut her first Baroque role at the Aix-en-Provence Festival (France) as Belinda in Dido & Aeneas.
-She will then return to the Bregenzer Festspiele (Austria) for her second premiere with the company, Thomas Larcher's Das Jagdgewehr.
-Sophia is excited to prepare for two competitions this year, the Schubert Competition (Dortmund) and the Hugo Wolf Competition (Stuttgart), with long-time collaborator, pianist Daniel Gerzenberg.
 She is also excited to be featured in a professional recording for the Basel Symphony Orchestra's next CD release, performing songs from De Falla to Berio.
+With the Dutch National Opera Burgos performs the role of Jano in a Katie Mitchell production.
 In November, Sophia will be debuting the role of Anne Trulove with esteemed conductor, Vladimir Jurowski, and the London Philharmonic Orchestra.

 In the 2015/16 season, Sophia made her European operatic debut premiering the title role of Maria Republica by François Paris with Nantes-Angers Opera.
 While still attending Bard College, she had the tremendous pleasure of singing the title role of Jennie in the New York premiere of Higglety Pigglety Pop! by Oliver Knussen, one of her favorite composers.
 She also had the great honor of making her Carnegie Hall debut performing Correspondances by Henri Dutilleux with the American Symphony Orchestra.
 She is still very close to her then mentor, Dawn Upshaw, who has guided and supported her desire to follow a unique career path.